chip-8/extensions/README.md

 <h3 class="no_toc">Compatibility notes</h3>

 * In low-resolution mode (ie. the original 64 x 32), the screen memory should still be represented as 128 x 64 with each "pixel" being represented by 2 x 2 pixels.
 This means that switching between modes produces no visual effect, and the display is not cleared.
 In fact, the low-resolution mode is simply a special mode where `DXYN`'s coordinates are doubled.
-This has more significance in Super-CHIP 1.1.
+This has more significance in SUPER-CHIP 1.1.
 * Memory was uninitialized and random at startup.
 * The final byte is reserved, probably because of an off-by-one error, and utilizing it will crash the program.

-## Super-CHIP 1.1
+## SUPER-CHIP 1.1

-An extension to Super-CHIP, which adds scrolling instructions.
+An extension to SUPER-CHIP, which adds scrolling instructions.
 [It was announced by Erik Bryntse on May 24, 1991 on comp.sys.handhelds](https://groups.google.com/forum/#!searchin/comp.sys.handhelds/super$20chip/comp.sys.handhelds/sDY9zFb6KUo/JcYBK2_yerMJ).

 <h3 class="no_toc">New instructions</h3>